-- Once the Investigator receives the complaint, the Investigator shall notify the complainant in writing of his/her rights and request a meeting. - ❖ The Investigator shall also notify the respondent in writing of the complaint and his/her rights and request a meeting with the respondent. - ❖ The Investigator shall notify the complainant, respondent and all individuals interviewed during the investigation that retaliation is strictly prohibited and may be grounds for disciplinary action.
-In addition, the Investigator shall advise all interviewees that they should contact the Investigator immediately if they believe they are being retaliated against. - The investigation shall include interviews with both the complainant and respondent, unless either declines an in-person interview. - The complainant and respondent shall be provided with the same opportunities to have others present during an interview, including the opportunity to be accompanied by the advisor of their choice to any related meeting or proceeding. - The University will not limit the choice of advisor for either the complainant or respondent; however, advisors will be limited to an advising role only and may not otherwise participate in the proceedings. - ❖ The investigation shall include interviews with relevant witnesses identified by the complainant and respondent and any other potential, relevant witness made known to the investigator via other means. - The investigation shall include the gathering and reviewing of any documentary, electronic, physical, or other type of relevant evidence. - ❖ The Investigator is expected to request a list of relevant witnesses and evidence from the complainant and respondent and take such into consideration. - The Investigator shall not consider any evidence about the complainant's prior sexual conduct with anyone other than the respondent.
+- ❖ The Investigator shall provide written notice to the complainant and respondent of the extent to which the University will allow a licensed attorney or other advisor to represent or advise the student in an investigation or student disciplinary proceeding. - ❖ Once the Investigator determines that an investigation that may lead to disciplinary action against the respondent is necessary, the Investigator should provide written notice to the respondent of the allegations constituting a potential violation of MTSU Policy 27, if known, . including sufficient details and with sufficient time to prepare a response before any initial interview.
+"Sufficient details" include the identities of the parties involved, the date and time of the alleged incident, the specific violation alleged, and the conduct allegedly constituting the violation. - The Investigator shall notify the complainant, respondent and all individuals interviewed during the investigation that retaliation is strictly prohibited and may be grounds for disciplinary action.
+In addition, the Investigator shall advise all interviewees that they should contact the Investigator immediately if they believe they are being retaliated against. - ❖ The investigation shall include interviews with both the complainant and respondent, unless either declines an in-person interview. - The complainant and respondent shall be provided with the same opportunities to have others present during an interview, including the opportunity to be accompanied by the advisor of their choice to any related meeting or proceeding. - The University will not limit the choice of advisor for either the complainant or respondent; however, advisors will be limited to an advising role only and may not otherwise participate in the proceedings. - ❖ The investigation shall include interviews with relevant witnesses identified by the complainant and respondent and any other potential, relevant witness made known to the investigator via other means. - ❖ The investigation shall include the gathering and reviewing of any documentary, electronic, physical, or other type of relevant evidence. - ❖ The Investigator is expected to request a list of relevant witnesses and evidence from the complainant and respondent and take such into consideration. - The Investigator shall not consider any evidence about the complainant's prior sexual conduct with anyone other than the respondent.
 Evidence of a prior consensual dating or sexual relationship between the parties by itself does not imply consent or preclude a finding of sexual misconduct.